micado-scale/docs/user_documentation/rst/application_description.rst

     - m_nodes: python list of nodes belonging to the kubernetes cluster
     - m_node_count: the target number of nodes
+    - m_nodes_todrop: the ids or ip addresses of the nodes to be dropped in case of downscaling
     - m_container_count: the target number of containers for the service the evaluation belongs to
     - m_time_since_node_count_changed: time in seconds elapsed since the number of nodes changed

   - In a scaling rule belonging to the virtual machine, the name of the variable to be updated is ``m_node_count``; as an effect the number stored in this variable will be set as target instance number for the virtual machines.
+  - In a scaling rule belonging to the virtual machine, the name of the variable to be updated is ``m_nodes_todrop``;the variable must be filled with list of ids or ip addresses and as an effect the valid nodes will be dropped.
+The variable ``m_node_count`` should not be modified in case of node dropping, MiCADO will update it automatically.
   - In a scaling rule belonging to a kubernetes deployment, the name of the variable to be set is ``m_container_count``; as an effect the number stored in this variable will be set as target instance number for the kubernetes service.

+For debugging purposes, the following support is provided:

+* ``m_dryrun`` can be specified in the **constant** as list of components towards which the communication is disabled.
+It has the following syntax: m_dryrun: ["prometheus","occopus","k8s","optimizer"] Use this feature with caution!

+* the standard output of the python code defined by the user under the scaling rule section is collected in a separate log file stored under the policy keeper log directory.
+It can also be used for debugging purposes.

 For further examples, inspect the scaling policies of the demo examples detailed in the next section.